rosyberti/website/python-visualization/boxplot.md

 title: How To Create Boxplots in Python Using Matplotlib
 ---

-In this lesson, you'll learn how to create boxplots using matplotlib.
+In this lesson, you'll learn how to create boxplots in Python using matplotlib.

 ## The Imports We'll Need For This Lesson